 The poster for Instinct tried to sell it as another The Silence of the Lambs (1991).
 With its horror-evocative title and the face of Anthony Hopkins in wild man mode filling the poster, Instinct seemed designed for maximum identification with The Silence of the Lambs.
 Ditto the trailer, which edited together carefully selected scenes of the confrontations between Cuba Gooding and Anthony Hopkins and many of the ape flashbacks to suggest this was another journey-into-the-mind-of-a-genius-serial-killer film.

 Jon Turteltaub had begun directing with 3 Ninjas (1992), Cool Runnings (1993) and While You Were Sleeping (1995), all of which are films pitched at easy box-office appeal.
 Turteltaub’s biggest success was the action film National Treasure (2004) and its sequel National Treasure: Book of Secrets (2007).
-Within the genre, Jon Turteltaub had previously made Phenomenon (1996) with John Travolta as a man who gains expanded mental abilities, the Disney fantasy film The Kid (2000) with Bruce Willis meeting his childhood self and The Sorcerer’s Apprentice (2010).
+Within the genre, Jon Turteltaub had previously made Phenomenon (1996) with John Travolta as a man who gains expanded mental abilities, the Disney fantasy film The Kid (2000) with Bruce Willis meeting his childhood self, The Sorcerer’s Apprentice (2010) and the killer shark film The Meg (2018).
 Turteltaub has also executive produced and directed some of the post-holocaust tv series Jericho (2006-8) and the horror series Harper’s Island (2009-10).

 (Winner for Best Makeup Effects at this site’s Best of 1999 Awards).